algao1/basically/README.md

 	log.Fatal(err)
 }

-// Summarize the document into 7 sentences with respect to a focus sentence. sents, err := document.Summarize(7, focus) if err != nil {
+// Summarize the document into 7 sentences, with no threshold value, and with respect to a focus sentence. sents, err := document.Summarize(7, 0, focus) if err != nil {
 	log.Fatal(err)
 }